DataDog/hiring-engineers/answers.md

      * Red = value is outside expected range
 1. The gray zone represents where the region of expected values based on the historical values observed by the Datadog agent.

-It's important to note that the gray region is representative of the historical data, although it isn't currently displayed in the timeseries chart
+It's important to note that the gray region is representative of the historical data, although it isn't currently displayed in the timeseries chart.

 ## Monitoring Data

 ### Configure monitors
 Since you’ve already caught your test metric going above 800 once, you don’t want to have to continually watch this dashboard to be alerted when it goes above 800 again.
-So let’s make life easier by creating a monitor.
+So, let’s make life easier by creating a monitor.

-Let's create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+Start by creating a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:

 * Warning threshold of 500
 * Alerting threshold of 800